 Touchpoint analysis is crucial for every business.
-Customer touchpoint management provides a complete vision and a map of their journey.
+Customer touchpoint management provides a complete vision and a map of their entire journey.
 Companies that use tools like customer journey maps reduce their cost of service by 15-20%.

-Every consumer touch point has its own importance and the map helps you to evaluate their experience and make improvements at every step.
+Every consumer touchpoint has its own importance and the map helps you to evaluate their experience and make improvements at every step.

-- Increase sales conversion – Effective mapping and tapping customer touchpoints can help customers to make quick purchase decisions as a result of which sales conversion levels up.
+- Increase sales conversion: Effective mapping and tapping customer touchpoints can help customers to make quick purchase decisions as a result of which sales conversion levels up.

 For building your brand, you need to think from the customer’s perspective.
 You have to understand and be concerned about them at every step of their journey.
-To get a better understanding on the customer journey mapping, you need to have a clear idea about the touchpoints your potential customers have before, during, and after purchase.
+To get a better understanding of the customer journey mapping, you need to have a clear idea about the touchpoints your potential customers have before, during, and after purchase.

-Here are some ways you can incorporate customer experience touch points into your business under 3 main stages.
+Here are some ways you can incorporate customer experience touchpoints into your business under 3 main stages.

 The main objective while designing a website is that it should leave a first good impression on your customers.
 In order to attract customers, your website must have certain elements.

-So, what could be the components that can grab your customer’s attention in the first go?
+What could be the components that can grab your customer’s attention in the first go?

-- Design – Consider making your site visually appealing to give an overview of your products & services.
+- Design: Consider making your site visually appealing to give an overview of your products & services.
 Focus on hassle-free navigation between the menus.
 Good website design reduces the bounce rate and increases conversions.

-- Clear messaging – You should highlight the core brand message so that your customers immediately understand what services or products your company sells.
+- Clear messaging: You should highlight the core brand message so that your customers immediately understand what services or products your company sells.

-- Social proof – Social proof in the form of testimonials, reviews, star ratings, and real-time statistics can be used on different web pages such as homepage, product/service page, contact us, etc. It helps in validating their decision.
+- Social proof: Social proof in the form of testimonials, reviews, star ratings, and real-time statistics can be used on different web pages such as homepage, product/service page, contact us, etc. It helps in validating their decision.

 - Clear call to actions (CTAs) – Consider placing a relevant CTA text.
 Keep it short and to the point that requires minimum effort to read.
 For example, Free trial, Buy now or Contact us.